-College employees who receive a report of sexual assault, domestic violence, dating violence, or stalking are required to report all details of an incident(s), including identities of the parties involved to the Office of Diversity, Institutional Equity, and Title IX Program Administration (678-407-5010), or his/her supervisor, or any member of the College's administration such as a Vice President, academic dean, director, or other College administrator.
+College employees who receive a report of sexual assault, domestic violence, dating violence, or stalking are required to report all details of an incident(s), including identities of the parties involved to the Equal Opportunity and Title IX Compliance office at (678) 407-5085, or his/her supervisor, or any member of the college's administration such as a Vice President, academic dean, director, or other college administrator.
 Regardless of the rank or level of the employee receiving notice of a potential complaint, all personnel and shall respond in a timely manner to complaints of discrimination or harassment and forward such information the Office of Diversity, Institutional Equity, and Title IX Program Administration, when they receive or otherwise become aware of such complaints.
-Prompt reporting of complaints is vital to the College's ability to resolve the matter.
+Prompt reporting of complaints is vital to the college's ability to resolve the matter.